JetBrains/Qodana/topics/taint-analysis.md

 [//]: # (title: Taint analysis)

+<link-summary>Taint analysis is the process of assessing the flow of untrusted user input throughout the body of a
+function or a method.
+If you have a taint in your code, hackers can execute these code fragments to cause SQL injection, arithmetic overflow, cross-site scripting, path traversal.</link-summary>

 Taint analysis is the process of assessing the flow of untrusted user input throughout the body of a function or a method.
 If you have a taint in your code, hackers can execute these code fragments to cause SQL injection, arithmetic overflow, cross-site scripting, path traversal, etc.